 The Museum für Naturkunde Berlin collections – containing more than 30 million specimens – represent a research infrastructure of worldwide importance.
 They are not only used just for the Museum‘s own research activities, but also by external researchers and many other user groups.
 Every year hundreds of scientists from all over the world visit the Museum‘s collections to study this remarkable body of reference material.
 The specimens in the collection also represent a unique cultural asset and basis for transferring knowledge in diverse fields.
 Preserving these collections that are used by so many and ensuring that they are used efficiently and developed for the future is a major challenge.
-This is what the Museum’s Science Programme Collection Development and Biodiversity is here to address.
-In order to fulfil the tasks outlined above and more, the Science Programme is increasingly exploring new avenues towards intelligent collection management.
-Accordingly, it is subdivided into three departments: Collection Development, Centre of Collections and Biodiversity Discovery.

 Collection Development and Biodiversity Discovery

 In order to address these outlined challenges, the Science Programme focuses on new approaches to an intelligent collection management.
 Therefore, it is structured in two departments:

 The Collection Development department looks at safeguarding and developing the Museum’s comprehensive collections in the long term in the best possible way.
 On the basis of a professional, scientifically supported collection management that complies with international standards, the collections are being developed as a globally available infrastructure that will meet the present and future needs of science and society.